ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 }
 ```

-The `private_key_jwt` client authentication method is enabled through the delivery of an encoded **[JWT]** signed using the Data Recipient Client's private key and thus facilitates non-repudiation.
+The `private_key_jwt` authentication method is enabled through the delivery of an encoded **[JWT]** signed using the Data Recipient's private key and thus facilitates non-repudiation.
 The **[JWT]** represents an assertion that MUST include the following claims:

 - `iss`: The client ID of the bearer.
 - `sub`: The client ID of the bearer.
 - `aud`:  The URL of the endpoint being invoked.
-- `iat`: A JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC issued at time.
 - `exp`: A JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC expiry time.
 - `jti`: A unique identifier generated by the client for this authentication.

+The following claims MAY be included:

+- `iat`: A JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC issued at time.

 When invoking a protected endpoint, the aforementioned assertion MUST be sent with the `POST` method and MUST include the following parameters: